-Note that no unauthorised alterations to the stove design should be undertaken, and always ensure that any replacement parts purchased are Morsø original parts.
+Note: that no unauthorised alterations to the stove design should be undertaken, and always ensure that any replacement parts purchased are Morsø original parts.

-Reasons for overly rapid wear of internal parts
+Reasons for premature wear of internal parts:

-- Stove fired too vigorously. - Too much air coming through the bottom grate. - Use of very dry wood (wood from old furniture). - Too much soot on top of the baffles (please see the section on Cleaning). - Too much ash in the ash pan (please see the section on Ash).
+- Stove being used/fired too vigorously. - Too much air passing through the bottom grate. - Use of excessively dry wood (wood from old furnitures) - Excessive debris collection on baffle plate or inner fireback (see section on cleaning) - Ash level too high in the ash pan (see section on ash)